Kidist-Ayele/Deadline-Tracker/README.md

 # Deadline Tracker

-A full-stack web application for managing assignments and deadlines with a clean, modern interface.
+> A full-stack web application for managing academic deadlines and assignments with cross-device synchronization, built with Flask backend and modern frontend technologies.

 ## Features